 However, some companies have a policy that forbids their cleaners from accepting tips, and your cleaner will politely decline any tip you may offer.

-No harm in asking about the company’s policy on tips– in fact, they may be able to give you an idea into what other customers have done and how much they’ve tipped, too.
+No harm in asking about the company’s policy on tips– in fact, they may be able to give you an idea of what other customers have done and how much they’ve tipped, too.